Cyclone1070/cli-scripts/README.md

 # CLI scripts for my opinionated ways of using the terminal

+Paste into .zshrc the content of the files you wanna add you're good to go!

 ## Marked Operations, support glob patterns

 - marked copy (mcp): mark files for copying.